AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 exl-id: cb5a4f98-9869-4410-8df2-b2f2c1ee8c57
 role: Admin
 ---
-# Ingest Adobe Experience Platform audiences into Adobe Customer Journey Analytics
+# Ingest Experience Platform audiences

-This use case explores an interim solution to ingested Experience Platform audiences into Customer Journey Analytics.
-These audiences might have been created in the Experience Platform Segment Builder, or Adobe Audience Manager, or other tools, and are stored in Real-time Customer Profile .
+This use case explores an interim solution to ingest Experience Platform audiences into Customer Journey Analytics.
+These audiences might have been created in the Experience Platform Segment Builder, or Adobe Audience Manager, or other tools, and are stored in Real-time Customer Profile.
 The audiences consist of a set of Profile IDs, along with any applicable attributes, events, and more.
 And you want to bring that audience data into Customer Journey Analytics Workspace for further analysis analysis.

 ## Prerequisites